-Specialist teachers with responsibilities for supporting students in these categories should fulfill the qualifications described for Learning Assistance teacher (see Section D.1 Learning Assistance Services).
+Teachers with responsibilities for supporting students in these categories should fulfill the qualifications described for Learning Assistance teacher (see Section D.1 Learning Assistance Services).

-In addition, boards should ensure that specialist teachers whose responsibilities are primarily concerned with programming for students with behaviour disorders or mental illness have appropriate training.
-These specialist teachers should possess general training in the area of special education with additional coursework in the education of students with mental illness or behaviour disorders, motivational techniques, and behaviour management.
+In addition, boards should ensure that teachers whose responsibilities are primarily concerned with programming for students with behaviour disorders or mental illness have appropriate training.
+These teachers should possess general training in the area of special education with additional coursework in the education of students with mental illness or behaviour disorders, motivational techniques, and behaviour management.

-The skill set for specialist teachers in these programs should include:
+The skill set for teachers in these programs should include: